Once Upon a Time in Hollywood: Tarantino love letter to movies has a bloody twist

 There's already a lot going on in a film with two very strong leads.
 One (DiCaprio) is going through quite the midlife crisis.
 The other (Pitt) is just trying to scrape by.
 On top of that, you have an ensemble with so many famous names it's hard to recall them all.
 We're talking the likes of Al Pacino, Dakota Fanning, Kurt Russell, Luke Perry, Rumer Willis, Bruce Dern, Scoot McNairy and Lena Dunham.

 With so many characters popping up, Margot Robbie doesn't really have much to do as Sharon Tate other than stand there with perfect blond hair and exquisitely sculpted legs.
-She's flawless the whole movie -- with one exception.
-In Once Upon a Time… in Hollywood, Tarantino lets everyone know even gorgeous women snore.
+She's flawless throughout the whole movie, with one exception.
+In Once Upon a Time… in Hollywood, Tarantino lets everyone know that even gorgeous women snore.

 Actress Margaret Qualley gets a similar superficial treatment.
 She plays Pussycat, a member of the Charles Manson family with a penchant for hitchhiking and flirting.
 She has a scene with Pitt's character that is quite cringe-inducing.
 Not only because she looks like a teenager and he's well into his fifties, but because at one point she offers him oral sex while he's driving.

 But let's talk more about what I liked in Once Upon a Time… in Hollywood.
-Longtime Los Angeles institutions (and their neon lights) make an appearance: among them, restaurants Musso & Frank Grill or El Coyote, landmark Capitol Records or theaters Cinerama Dome, Bruin and Pantages.
+Longtime Los Angeles institutions (and their neon lights) make an appearance: among them, restaurants Musso & Frank Grill and El Coyote, the landmark Capitol Records and theaters Cinerama Dome, Bruin and Pantages.

 Endless cameos and historic references will seduce any film and TV buff.
 Mike Moh plays a cocky version of Bruce Lee who says things like, "My hands are registered as lethal weapons."
 Damian Lewis plays a blond-but-not-cool-enough Steve McQueen.
-Sergio Corbucci's name is shown some reverence.
-There are countless references to Spaghetti Westerns (the title of the movie being one of them).
-People are glued to their TV sets to watch 3 in the Attic, The Man from U.N.C.L.E. and F.B.I.
+Director Sergio Corbucci's name is shown some reverence.
+There are countless references to spaghetti westerns (the title of the movie being one of them).
+People are glued to their TV sets to watch Three in the Attic, The Man from U.N.C.L.E. and The F.B.I.

 There's much more to say about Once Upon a Time… in Hollywood.
 The camera moves masterfully.
 The soundtrack is catchy.
 There's some sort of shoe and foot fetish going on.
 A conversation between Dalton and a child actor is both hysterical and raw.

 Be sure to go see the movie the way the director intended you to see it: in 35mm.
-I just hope you're luckier than me and your theater has more than one projector.
-Otherwise, prepare yourself for a pause every hour or so so they can change reels.
+I just hope you're luckier than me and your theater has more than one projector, like the charming little theater I saw it in has.
+Otherwise, prepare yourself for a pause every hour or so as they change reels.
 Or just take that opportunity to stretch your legs.
-Did I mention this is a 161-minute-long movie?
+Did I mention this is a 161-minute movie?

 Originally published July 26, 8:05 a.m.
 PT.